vleue/bevy_workshop/bevy-workshop/src/intro/systems.md

             }),
             ..default()
         }))
-        // adding a system executed once on startup .add_systems(Startup, display_title)
+        // add a system that executes once at startup .add_systems(Startup, display_title)
         .run();
 }